Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Hibernate.
 - [ ] Pause.

-### in EC2, what happens to the data in an instance store if an instance reboots (either intentionally or unintentionally)?
+### In EC2, what happens to the data in an instance store if an instance reboots (either intentionally or unintentionally)?

 - [ ] Data is deleted from the instance store for security reasons.
 - [x] Data persists in the instance store.